-Brady McShane provides legal advice to clients on political, regulatory, and environmental issues involved in developing property in California, including in the cities of Los Angeles and San Francisco.
+Brady McShane provides legal advice to clients on political, regulatory, and environmental issues involved in developing property in California and Colorado.
 His practice focuses on securing land use approvals, regulatory permits, and environmental clearance from government agencies, directing public policy and government relations strategies and counseling clients on land use issues pertaining to the acquisition, disposition, and financing of properties.

 Brady has deep experience with the California Environmental Quality Act (CEQA), the Subdivision Map Act, the Coastal Act, the Mello Act, and other local, state, and federal land use regulations.
 He regularly represents clients in public hearings before agencies, boards, commissions, and legislative bodies and defends development projects in court against CEQA and other land use-related claims.

 - Economic development and incentives